 The fifth virtue in the Ten Virtues of a Law Officer series states:

-order, the family, by supplying love, provision, direction and protection to my own family; and supporting and encouraging others to do the same.
+(I will purpose to) Strengthen society’s foundational unit of order, the family, by supplying love, provision, direction and protection to my own family; and supporting and encouraging others to do the same.